 We all try our best to not be glued to our phones, but it’s just hard not to be.
 Reducing your data usage can help you avoid hitting your data caps, improve your battery life, and heaven forbid, prevent incurring any extra fees.

-I’m happy to report that I made it to the end of my billing cycle without incurring the extra $15 fee (heaven forbid) thanks to some savvy data usage.
 Let’s walk through the steps of how you can reduce your data usage and avoid getting that dreaded text from your wireless provider.

 1. Stick to Wi-Fi whenever you can.

 If you’re using Wi-Fi, that means you’re not using wireless data for your internet access.
 It’s kind of like being taken out to lunch on someone else’s dime.
 You get to enjoy a delicious meal, but the payment isn’t coming from your own wallet.